minio/docs/docs/rclone-with-minio.md

 ## 4. Commands

-Minio doesn't support all the features of S3 yet.
+MinIO doesn't support all the features of S3 yet.
 In particular it doesn't support MD5 checksums (ETags) or metadata.
 This means Rclone can't check MD5SUMs or store the modified date.
 However you can work around this with the `--size-only` flag of Rclone.